playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 # App Interactivity {#interactive-message-package}

-While listening to events alone can be very useful in some circumstances, oftentimes having a way to interact with you application can be very helpful.
+While listening to events alone can be very useful in some circumstances, oftentimes having a way to interact with your application can be very helpful.
 As a result, the Slack SDK also includes the `@slack/interactive-messages` package to help you provide interactions with the user more directly.
 Using this package, you can respond to the user's input.
-For example, let's say we wanted to reproduce the [PlusPlus](https://go.pluspl.us/) Slackbot as a way to track a user's score.
+For example, let's say we wanted to replicate the [PlusPlus](https://go.pluspl.us/) Slack bot as a way to track a user's score.

 We want to have the following functionality for an MVP: